-- Especially if you intend to create a tableau using multiple decorations, it’s a good idea to start out by measuring off your available space and planning where each piece will go.
+- Measure space.
+Especially if you intend to create a tableau using multiple decorations, it’s a good idea to start out by measuring off your available space and planning where each piece will go.
 To keep your landscape from looking overcrowded, pick inflatables that will fit comfortably in the available space, without rubbing up against one another or altogether blocking the view.

-- To ensure smooth inflation, position the base of the inflatable where you want it to stand in your landscape, spreading the fabric flat on the ground before it to keep it from kinking or snagging while it fills with air.
+- Set the position.
+To ensure smooth inflation, position the base of the inflatable where you want it to stand in your landscape, spreading the fabric flat on the ground before it to keep it from kinking or snagging while it fills with air.
 Tightly close any zippers, fasteners or vents to keep air from escaping while in use.